 For a higher premium cost, indexed universal life policies allow you to select a payout option that gives your beneficiary the face amount of the policy plus its accumulated cash value.

-You have the option to skip premium payments if your account has accrued sufficient value.
+You can skip premium payments if your account has accrued sufficient value.

 An indexed Universal Life policy also has the potential to earn a higher rate of return than a whole life policy, although there is also a risk that your rate of return could drop.
-Many indexed universal life policies have riders available for an additional premium charge that protect your principal investment and guarantee a minimum rate of return.
-Ask your agent about how an indexed policy works before you decide to own one.
-Your agent can look at the market and select a policy with index crediting strategies and rider guarantees that balance your risk tolerance with your desired particiipation in the underlying index.
+Many indexed universal life policies have riders available for an additional premium charge that protects your principal investment and guarantees a minimum rate of return.
+Ask your agent about how an indexed policy works before you own one.
+Your agent can look at the market and select a policy with index crediting strategies and rider guarantees that balance your risk tolerance with your desired participation in the underlying index.

 Whole Life Insurance

 Whole Life Insurance is life insurance that you own for your entire lifetime.
-The amount of the death benefit (policy face value) can be selected to meet your needs.
+The death benefit amount (policy face value) can be selected to meet your needs.

-Premiums payments are fixed and can be paid monthly, quarterly, semi-annually, or annually.
-As more premiums are paid, your policy accumulates a cash value that grows on a tax differed basis.
-In essence, choosing whole life is like buying a house versus renting it.
-The monthly cost is higher than it would be for a term life policy, but with each payment you make you gain equity.
-Its cash value is an asset on your personal financial statement.
+Premium payments are fixed and can be paid monthly, quarterly, semi-annually, or annually.
+As more premiums are paid, your policy accumulates a cash value that grows on a tax different basis.
+Choosing a whole life is like buying a house versus renting it.
+The monthly cost is higher than a term life policy, but you gain equity with each payment.
+Its cash value is an asset on your financial statement.

-There are three types of companies that issue whole life policies: stock companies that are owned by their stockholders; fraternal benefit associations; and mutual companies that are owned by their policy holders.
-Mutual companies and fraternal benefit associations may pay dividends to their whole life policy holders in addition to the interest credited in the policy cash accounts.
-Stock companies pay dividends to their stock holders, not to their whole life policy holders.
+Three types of companies issue whole-life policies: stock companies owned by their stockholders, fraternal benefit associations, and mutual companies their policyholders own.
+Mutual companies and fraternal benefit associations may pay dividends to their whole-life policyholders in addition to the interest credited in the policy cash accounts.
+Stock companies pay dividends to their stockholders, not their whole-life policyholders.

-Whole life policies can be structured to be paid up within a specified time frame, or you can own them with a single lump sum premium payment.
-Although the premiums are higher for these options, the long term benefits of policy ownership can be substantial.
-Cash values generally accumulate faster within these policies, payment periods are shorter and total cost may be substantially less than lifetime payments.
-These policies are best suited for a variety of retirement, estate preservation, legacy, and business life insurance strategies.
+Whole-life policies can be structured to be paid up within a specified time frame, or you can own them with a single lump-sum premium payment.
+Although the premiums are higher for these options, the long-term benefits of policy ownership can be substantial.
+Cash values generally accumulate faster within these policies; payment periods are shorter, and total costs may be substantially less than lifetime payments.
+These policies best suit retirement, estate preservation, legacy, and business life insurance strategies.

 Final Expense Insurance

-Final expense policies can be issued in small face amounts with simplified underwriting.
-They can be tailored to almost any budget.
-Please be aware that some companies are selling term policies with banded premiums and increasing premium whole life policies and promoting them to cover final expenses.
-These policies do serve a useful purpose in the market, but they are often misunderstood by their purchasers.
-If you live a long life, generally past the age of 80 or 85, these policies become unaffordable for most people, or simply cease to be renewable.
+Final expense policies can be issued in small face amounts with simplified underwriting and can be tailored to almost any budget.
+Please be aware that some companies are selling term policies with banded premiums, increasing premium whole-life policies, and promoting them to cover final expenses.
+These policies serve a helpful purpose in the market, but their purchasers often misunderstand them.
+If you live a long life, generally past 80 or 85, these policies become unaffordable for most people or cease to be renewable.

-Generally, a final expense policy should be a level premium whole life policy that will be affordable as long as you own it, and will be there when your family needs it.
-Term life and banded premium final expense products with lower premium cost per $1,000 of insurance, can be used in earlier retirement years to provide much needed additional benefits to your loved ones who will suffer a substantial loss of household income.
-By planning ahead, you can protect your loved ones from unnecessary financial losses when you die.
+Generally, a final expense policy should be a level premium whole-life policy that will be affordable as long as you own it and will be there when your family needs it.
+Term life and banded premium final expense products with lower premium cost per $1,000 of insurance can be used in earlier retirement years to provide much-needed additional benefits to your loved ones who will suffer a substantial loss of household income.
+Planning ahead can protect your loved ones from unnecessary financial losses when you die.